Penelope Deutscher

-Penelope Deutscher is a professor of philosophy at Northwestern University whose work focuses on French philosophy from the 20th and 21st centuries and gender theory.
+Penelope Deutscher (born 1966) is an American professor of philosophy at Northwestern University whose work focuses on French philosophy from the 20th and 21st centuries and gender theory.
 She has written four books dealing with subjects ranging from gender and feminism to the works of Jacques Derrida, Luce Irigaray, and Simone de Beauvoir.
 In 2002–2003, Deutscher also served as the Lane Professor for the Humanities at the Alice Berline Kaplan Center for the Humanities at Northwestern University.

 Education and career

 Deutscher received her bachelor's from the University of Sydney in 1986 and went on to receive a Diplôme des études approfondies at the University of Paris in 1991 and a doctorate in philosophy from the University of New South Wales in 1993.
 Deutscher served as an associate lecturer in philosophy at the University of New South Wales in 1992 before becoming a lecturer and then senior lecturer in philosophy at the Australian National University from 1992 to 2001.
 Deutscher moved to Northwestern University in 2002, accepting an appointment as the Lane Professor for the Humanities in 2002–2003, and then serving as an associate professor from 2002 to 2008 before being promoted to full professor in 2008.
 Besides for her permanent appointments, Deutscher also served as the Marie-Jahoda guest professor at Ruhr University Bochum in 2013.